TristanWYL/ChaosTheory/README.md

 ## Settings

-Some settings could be tuned at `./src/settings.ts`
+Some settings could be adjusted at `./src/settings.ts`

 # Getting Started